-3. Level Three-Drug Screening
+3. Level Three - Drug Screening

-For public housing applicants only, if a household member does not pass the initial drug testing, HMC will require that the individual enroll into a drug rehabilitation program.
-If he or she still wishes to be considered for admission the individual must complete the program within a 12-month period ("12 month cure period") and provide satisfactory documentation of having participated and completed the program.
-After the individual completes the program and provides satisfactory documentation, the applicant may submit to a second drug testing that must result in a pass (i.e. no detection of the presence of any illegal drugs) in order for the applicant to be admitted as a tenant at Parkside Nine

-Phase II.
-If an individual refuses to participate in the rehabilitation program, or refuses to sign the lease, then that household member (or leaseholder) will not be admitted as a tenant at Parkside Nine Phase II.
+For Cabrini Consent Decree and/or RRC residents only, if a household member does not pass the initial drug testing, HMC will require that the individual enroll into a drug rehabilitation program.
+If he or she still wishes to be considered for admission the individual must complete the program within a 12-month period ("12-month cure period") and provide satisfactory documentation of having participated and completed the program.
+After the individual completes the program and provides satisfactory documentation, the individual may submit to a second drug testing that must result in a pass (i.e. no detection of the presence of any illegal drugs) in order for the individual to be admitted as a tenant at Parkside 4 Phase 2.
+If an individual refuses to participate in the rehabilitation program, or refuses to sign the lease, then that household member (or leaseholder) will not be admitted as a tenant at Parkside 4 Phase 2.
 In such a case, the remaining family members will be admitted if they are otherwise qualified.
-For public housing applicants, HMC will pay all costs associated with the drug testing, including travel to and from the drug testing facility.